-The weighted average upside for the Fund now sits at levels last seen during the 2008/2009 crisis.
+The weighted average upside for the Fund now sits at levels last seen during the 2008/2009 Global Financial Crisis.
 We track this upside over time and note that it correlates very well with prospective returns.
 As such, we remain very excited by the prospective returns we believe the Fund will generate.